MatAregawi02/creative-single-page-site/readmeMine.md

 # things I learned, portfolio notes

-1) the use of mixins, nested elements, how to organize sass
+1) the use of mixins, nested elements, how to organize sass => if a mixin has two many parameters, it's actually counterproductive to use it.
+=> if for three components, I have to adjust 6 parameters, what's the point?
+=> Example: take a look at your nav btn and other mixins...

 2) the important of modular and incremental development